 When to Use an Arizona 5 Day Notice to Comply or Vacate

-Use a 5-Day Notice to Comply or Vacate for a health/safety violation to begin the eviction process in Arizona if any of the below are true:
+Use a 5-Day Notice to Comply or Vacate for a health/safety violation to begin the eviction process in Arizona:

 - If the tenant has not kept the premises in a clean, sanitary or safe manner.